Prof Nikolaj Lübecker

 Research

-I am interested in literature, philosophy and film that can help us explore what it means to be human in the twenty-first century.
-At the moment, I am particularly excited about texts and films that allow us to engage with recent technological and ecological developments.
-These texts can be contemporary or not, fiction or nonfiction, avant-garde or popular culture.
+I am interested in works of literature, philosophy and film that can help us explore what it means to be human in the twenty-first century.
+These works can be contemporary or not, fiction or nonfiction, avant-garde or popular culture.
+At the moment, I am particularly excited about a series of texts and films that allow us to engage with recent technological and ecological developments.

-I have published four monographs.
-The first considered the relationship between literature and society in the work of Stéphane Mallarmé; the second examined ideas of community in texts by André Breton, Georges Bataille, Jean-Paul Sartre and Roland Barthes.
-The third book then focused on a number of contemporary filmmakers — Lucile Hadzihalilovic, Harmony Korine, Claire Denis, Michael Haneke and Lars von Trier among others — who have made films that place the spectator in a position of intense discomfort: ‘feel-bad films’.
-I asked: What do the directors believe they can achieve via the ‘feel-bad’ experience?
+My previous publications include The Feel-Bad Film from 2015.
+In this volume, I study of a number of contemporary filmmakers - Lucile Hadzihalilovic, Harmony Korine, Claire Denis, Michael Haneke and Lars von Trier among others - who have made films that place the spectator in a position of intense discomfort.
+I ask: What do the directors believe they can achieve via the ‘feel-bad’ experience?
 And (why) should we watch and study feel-bad films?
 A podcast about the book can be found here.

 Undergraduate teaching